GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 ## 6                                        0.004754101
 ```
 The columns are
-* `inds` is the indices of the randomly selected scenarios.
+* `inds` is the indices of random scenarios in the stratified-sample.
 This corresponds to
   indices in the `event_Mw` and `event_rates` variables.
 Because herein these
   are simply columns of the event table, `inds` also also correspond to rows in
   `source_zone_scenarios$events`.